Bakki-jr/HawkEye-Trades/README.md

 # # HawkEye-Trades: 🦅

-Web Application to jot down, analyse and create blog posts about your trades..... ^-^
+Web Application to jot down, analyze and create blog posts about your trades..... ^-^

 # Getting Started:
 - This Application is build upon react library